Ethan27108/HrSystem/README.md

 ### Delete function
 This will take the employee number given and then delete it from the list and the database and correct all of the employee numbers so it goes from 1 to number of employees and there are no gaps(this could be changed if needed or you could save the deleted to a different table so you dont lose the file if that is needed in the company)

+## How to use
+Make sure you have python and pygame downloaded to install python in linux its sudo apt install python3 and for pygame its sudo apt-get install idle pygame and on window its pip3 install pygame and f you need pip go in terminal and type https://bootstrap.pypa.io/get-pip.py then after python get-pip.py.
+Either just cloning which is down below or download the folder and then open main.py and run it then it will bring you to a main page with three buttons and a search bar type a employee if you want add just press where it says add if you want to delete or edit you must put a valid employee number then click on the edit or add.

 ## Clone the repository
   ```